Ashishjob/DS-Exam1-Review/README.md

 <h1>Arrays:</h1>
 <h3>There are 2 types of arrays: static and dynamic.
   <br></br>
   Static arrays are arrays that have their memory allocated on the stack, are fixed, and have a predetermined size that cannot be changed from compile time.
-However, each index can be
   <h6>Pros: They are simple to declare and use and the indices can be read quickly and easily.

   Cons: Fixed and unflexible size that are not versatile.</h6>